The Sun's Supergranulation

 \section{Introduction}

-The story of supergranulation really started in Oxford when Avril B. Hart reported in 1953 the existence of a ``noisy'' fluctuating velocity field on top of the mean rotation speed of the solar equator that she was measuring \citep{hart54}.
-Actually, it is most probable that this ``noise" was already detected as early as 1915 by \cite{plaskett16}.
-Two years after her first detailed report, \cite{hart56} confirmed the discovery and was able to give the first estimate\epubtkFootnote{In solar physics, an appropriate length unit is the megametre (Mm), also 1000~km.} of 26~Mm for the typical horizontal length scale of these ``velocity fluctuations" (sic).
-Supergranulation was further recognised as a characteristic feature of the whole surface of the quiet Sun (the regions of weak magnetic fields, which represent the most important part of the solar surface) after the seminal work of \cite{leighton62}, who published the first Doppler images of the Sun (and also the first detection of the five minutes oscillations).
-This work was soon after completed by another important paper by \cite{SL64} who showed, amongst other results, the intimate relation between supergranulation and the magnetic network of the quiet Sun.
+The story of solar supergranulation started in Oxford in 1953 when Avril B. Hart reported the existence of a ``noisy'' fluctuating velocity field on top of the mean solar equatorial rotation speed that she was attempting to measure \citep{hart54}.
+It is in fact very probable that this ``noise'' was detected as early as 1915 by \cite{plaskett16}.
+In a second article, \cite{hart56} confirmed her initial discovery and gave an accurate estimate of 26~Megameters (Mm, or 1000~km) for the typical horizontal length scale of these ``velocity fluctuations'' (sic).
+Supergranulation was subsequently recognised as a characteristic, and essentially statistically steady dynamical feature of the surface of the quiet Sun (the majority of the solar surface characterized by relatively weak and statistically homogeneous magnetic fields) after the seminal publication by \cite{leighton62} of the first Doppler images of the solar surface (also resulting in the first detection of the five-minute solar acoustic oscillations).
+This work was soon supplemented by another paper by \cite{SL64} establishing a strong spatial correlation between supergranulation and the magnetic network of the quiet Sun.

-It is remarkable that all the fundamentals of supergranulation have basically been uncovered over that 1954--1964 decade.
-Since then, progresses have been much less spectacular, especially on the theoretical side.
-This is certainly why supergranulation is still a fascinating subject.
-We are still wondering where it comes from, what its exact relation with magnetic fields is, if it is a universal feature of solar type stars, or of stellar surface convection, if it plays a role in the solar dynamo(s), etc. All these questions are pending fifty years after the discovery.
-There are many reasons why the solar physics community has not yet managed to answer them, several of which are not actually specific to the supergranulation problem.
-Most of these reasons are described in detail in this review, but it is worth pointing out a few important issues here as an introduction.